Northop

 Northop (Llaneurgain) is a village, community and electoral ward situated in Flintshire, Wales, approximately 12 miles west of the city of Chester, midway between Mold and Flint, and situated just off junction 33 of the A55 North Wales Expressway.
 At the 2001 Census, the population of Northop was 2,983, increasing to 3,049 at the 2011 census.
 The community includes Sychdyn.

 The village is home to two pubs, a cricket club, and a golf course.
 At the centre of the village stands the church of St Eurgain and St Peter, towering 98 feet above the village.
 Northop College based in Northop, offering horticultural courses for students of all ages, in areas such as Animal Care, floristry, Horse Care, Horticulture and agricultural machinery.
-Glyndŵr University has a campus based in Northop; this is the university's home for land-based and rural education, and a centre for courses on animal studies and biodiversity.
+Wrexham University has a campus based in Northop; this is the university's home for land-based and rural education, and a centre for courses on animal studies and biodiversity.

-English toponym
+Toponymy

-The name seems to be derived from North Hope, to distinguish it from the nearby village of Hope, which has also been known as East Hoped.
+The English name seems to be derived from North Hope, to distinguish it from the nearby village of Hope, which has also been known as East Hoped.
 Another source claims the name originates from North and Thorpe, the latter word meaning village or town in the Saxon language.
 Written in ancient records as Northorpe, the name Northop was in use after the surrender of Chester to Egbert of Wessex, circa AD 828, when Flintshire was brought under Saxon rule.

+The Welsh placename for Northop, Llaneurgain translates as 'the holy enclosure of Eurgain'.
+It refers to Eurgain, a niece of Saint Asaph, and the local church, the Church of St Eurgain and St Peter, commemorates her.

 St Eurgain and St Peter's Church

 There has been evidence of a church in Northop since the 6th century.
 It is said that Eurgain, a niece of Saint Asaph, passed through Northop and founded the church here on a Celtic mound, upon which it still stands.
-The Welsh placename for Northop, Llaneurgain translates as "The holy enclosure of Eurgain".
 Records indicate that there was a stone church erected here during the 12th century, with the tower being completed to its 98-foot height in 1571.
 The present building was extensively rebuilt during 1840, with further alterations being carried out in 1877.

 The churchyard of St Eurgain and St Peter still houses the old grammar school for Northop, constructed during the 16th century.

 St Eurgain and St Peter's church is the seat of the Parish of Northop, which comprises the districts of Northop, Northop Hall, Sychdyn, Halkyn, Rhosesmor, and Flint Mountain.
 Formerly it also included Connah's Quay.
 It is a member of the diocese of St Asaph, Church in Wales.

 The church is a Grade I listed building.